Blue Mountain, Canada: Family Ski Guide

 The Sweet Spot

-The Arapahoe Ski Lodge, a townhome-style property in the Base Village, lists from CAD $389 per night but sleeps larger groups comfortably.
-If you're splitting with another family (and you should be), the math gets much friendlier.
-Full kitchen, multiple bedrooms, and a location at the heart of the village action.
-The catch: these book fast for weekend slots.
-Embarrassingly fast.
+The Arapahoe Ski Lodge a townhome-style property, lists from CAD $389 per night but sleeps larger groups, split with another family and the math gets much friendlier.

 Budget-Friendly

-Blue Mountain does have genuine ski-in/ski-out options.
-Rarer than you'd think for Ontario resorts.
-The Cachet Crossing condos sit directly on the Easy Street run, steps from the Silver Bullet chairlift.
-You'll find these listed through Marriott Homes & Villas and Airbnb, typically two-bedroom units sleeping six.
-They're privately owned, so quality varies, but the location is unbeatable for families with small kids who need the nap-and-return flexibility that slopeside access provides.
-Read the reviews carefully and look for recently renovated units.
+For ski-in/ski-out, the Cachet Crossing condos sit directly on the Easy Street run, steps from the Silver Bullet chairlift.
+They're privately owned, so quality varies, but the location is unbeatable for families who need nap-and-return flexibility.

 Blue Mountain's lift tickets aren't cheap for what is, let's be honest, a modest-vertical Ontario hill.
 Adult day passes run $100 CAD online for a peak weekend 8-hour ticket, or $85 midweek.
 Show up without booking online and you'll pay $134 on weekends, a 34% penalty for not planning ahead.
 That's not a surcharge, it's a lifestyle tax.